-Communication and interaction needs Cognition and learning needs Social, emotional and mental health Sensory and/or physical needs needs Pupils who Pupils who learn at a Pupils' needs may be Pupils who require experience difficulty slower pace than their manifested in different special educational with speech, language peers, or who have ways, such as provision because and communication. difficulties acquiring becoming withdrawn they have a disability skills in a specific area or displaying that prevents them such as literacy.
-This challenging from accessing the includes students with behaviour.
-These may educational facilities moderate learning include being that are generally difficulties and severe disruptive or self- available. learning difficulties, harming.
-Pupils who requiring support in all have difficulty paying areas of the attention or forming curriculum and attachments with participation in school adults also fall into life in general. this category.
+Communication and interaction needs Cognition and learning needs Social, emotional and mental health Sensory and/or physical needs needs Pupils who experience difficulty with speech, language and communication.
+Pupils who learn at a slower pace than their peers, or who have difficulties acquiring skills in a specific area such as literacy.
+This includes students with moderate learning difficulties and severe Pupils' needs may be manifested in different ways, such as becoming withdrawn or displaying challenging behaviour.
+These may include being disruptive or self- Pupils who require special educational provision because they have a disability that prevents them from accessing the educational facilities that are generally available. learning difficulties, requiring support in all areas of the curriculum and participation in school life in general. harming.
+Pupils who have difficulty paying attention or forming attachments with adults also fall into this category.